Blackpenguin46/cybernexacademy/docs/EMAIL_SETUP.md

 1. Check that `RESEND_API_KEY` is correctly set in your environment
 2. Verify that the sender domain is properly configured in Resend
 3. Look for errors in your server logs
 4. Make sure your Supabase connection is working properly

+For deployment issues:

+1. Ensure all environment variables are properly set in the Vercel dashboard
+2. Check build logs for any specific error messages
+3. If you see "Error: supabaseUrl is required" in logs, it means the Supabase URL environment variable isn't available during build